Grilled Pork Chops

-Summertime calls for marinated and grilled pork chops for a healthy dinner that impresses.
-This easy dinner comes together in less than an hour.
+Summertime calls for marinated and grilled pork chops!
+They're a healthy dinner that impresses and it comes together in less than an hour.

 Grilled Pork Chops Recipe